sys3545/Trajectory_Prediction_Program/README.md

 z-depth was solved , texture mapping in earth is completed.

 Released version 0.0.3 (2021 03 08) :
-adding spacecraft is possible.
+Adding spacecraft is possible.

 Released version 0.0.4 (2021 03 09) :
 Time unit problem have to be solved in next version.

 Released version 0.0.5 (2021 03 10) :
-we can calculate omega and inclination , Time unit problem was solved (but it's not perfect yet)
+We can calculate omega and inclination , Time unit problem was solved (but it's not perfect yet)

 Released version 0.0.6 (2021 03 14) :
 Trajectory drawing is done , but w and f are not perfect yet.